CassWindred/JokeSite/readme.md

+*This app was built as part of a hiring process test.*

 Node.js needs to be installed in order to run this app.

 With node, the app itself can be setup using `npm install`, and started using `npm start`.